FelipeRuizGarcia/super-machine-setup/README.md

 4. Support for LONG PROJECTS.

+998. Why not use `pkgsrc` ?
+Well, we care about the configs and profiles.

 999. No payments for software: Mandatory "Free use" even if there is some paid license.

+## Features

+Handle your

+You can manage your current setup

+Brew allows "build from source" and "head" upstream, usually via github
+We use brew as our main.

 ### Roadmap